-Alimony Lawyers in Boston and New Bedford, MA
+Alimony Lawyers in Boston, New Bedford & Hingham, MA

-Spousal support (alimony) is an important and highly complex area of family law.
+Alimony, also known as Spousal Support, is an important and highly complex area of family law.
 Spousal support is often referred to as alimony, and these terms mean the same thing.
 Many courts use the term “spousal support”, but Massachusetts still refers to it as alimony.
 In the context of divorce and separate support actions, alimony means that one spouse pays money to the other spouse to assist that spouse with his or her expenses.
 Generally, spousal support may be ordered in two kinds of cases, divorce proceedings and separate support proceedings.